VISA Debit Card

-A Visa Debit Card is issued with certain Cater Allen Private Bank pound, Euro and US dollar accounts.
-To find out if a Debit Card is available with the account you have opened, please refer to the Fact Sheet for the account you hold.
-These are available under the individual product pages on the website.
+You'll get a Visa Debit Card if you have certain Cater Allen pound, Euro, and US dollar accounts.
+To find out if you can get a debit card, please look at the fact sheet for the account you have.
+You'll find these in the individual product pages on the website.

 For security reasons, we set a limit on the maximum cash amount you may obtain with your Visa Debit Card on any one occasion or during any one day.
-The current limit for cash withdrawals can be found in our Visa Debit Card Guide.
+The current limit for cash withdrawals can be found below.

 You can make quick and easy contactless payments using your Visa Debit Card without entering your PIN.